 A Small-Scale Solar Project is a solar project with a nameplate generating capacity up to and including twenty-five kilowatts (25 kW).
 A Small-Scale Solar DG Project's nameplate capacity is the total rated power output of all solar panels measured in direct current (DC).

-Under the RE Growth Program, National Grid will not execute contracts with Applicants.
+Under the RE Growth Program, National GridRhode Island Energy will not execute individual Power Purchase Agreement contracts with Applicants.